Law Clerk

 Jobs & Opportunities

-Positions are available in NCLR’s National Office in San Francisco, CA. Summer clerks work full time, and semester clerks may work full or part-time (minimum 12 hours per week).
+Summer clerks work full time, and semester clerks may work full or part-time (minimum 12 hours per week).
+This is a remote work position, and clerks may work from anywhere in the U.S.

 NCLR hires law clerks for the summer as well as the fall and spring semesters.

-Candidates must be current law students or recent law school graduates.
-Preference will be given to applicants who have familiarity with LGBT-related issues and a dedication to social justice.
+Candidates must have completed one year of law school and demonstrate a commitment to practicing social justice and progressive civil rights law.
+Preference will be given to applicants who have familiarity with LGBTQ-related issues.
 Excellent communication and writing skills are essential as is the ability to take initiative and see projects through completion.

 Application Process

-To apply please send your resume and a cover letter by email with “Law Clerk Application” along with the semester you are interested in applying for (e.g., “Fall 2020”) in the subject line to Info@NCLRights.org.
-Please do not send applications by mail or fax.
+To apply please send your resume and a cover letter by email with “Law Clerk Application” along with the semester you are interested in applying for (e.g., “Fall 2025”) in the subject line Shauna Madison, Vice President of People, Culture, & Equity, at smadison@nclrights.org.

 Equal Opportunity Statement